protocol/launchpad/docs/pre-requisites/web3-ipfs.md

 **Web 3 - Shared Hosting**

 Web3 is an internet that shares and distributes the processesing and decision making necessary for the internet, where the users have sovereign control over their data.
-Web 3 is a distributed, decentralized version of the internet.
+Web3 is a distributed, decentralized version of the internet.

 ![Decentralized and Distributed](<../../.gitbook/assets/web2-web3.png>)